Rotating black holes in Einstein-aether theory

 While static spherically symmetric black holes are numerically straightforward to construct, since they trivially have a twist free aether due to the symmetry, they are not a good testing ground for studying this behaviour.
 For example, as discussed above, in region I it is obvious that GR behaviour will emerge if the aether is automatically twist free, as the only large coupling is that associated to the twist term in the action.
 The key question is then does this persist when rotation is added, as then there is no symmetry reason to protect the aether from having a twist.
 We ultimately will give evidence that `nearly Kerr' black holes with a `painted on' aether indeed exist for both regions I and II.

 Black holes in Einstein-aether are subtle due to having multiple horizons associated to the wave modes propagating at different speeds.
 This makes the problem novel and we therefore develop new numerical methods to tackle it.
 While it is generic in modified gravity theories to have multiple wave mode speeds, this by no means implies multiple horizons.
 For many such theories more conventional numerical methods may be used.
-Thus before we outline the new numerical methods for Einstein-aether, we briefly review some general facts about horizons in theories with more than one mode speed, and pinpoint the key difference between scalar-tensor gravitational theories and a theory with a timelike vector field such as Einstein-aether theory that makes this problem more subtle.
+Thus before we outline the new numerical methods for Einstein-aether, we briefly review some general facts about horizons in theories with more than one mode speed.
+Focusing on theories with multiple effective metrics governing wavemode propagation, we pinpoint the key difference between scalar-tensor theories and those with a timelike vector field, such as Einstein-aether theory, which makes this problem more subtle.